Unveiling the Ionized and Neutral ISM at z > 10 : The Origin of [O III] /[C II] Ratios from a Sub-parsec Resolution Radiative Transfer Simulation: Acknowledgements

 \section{Acknowledgements}

+We are grateful to an anonymous referee for valuable comments that have greatly improved the paper.
+We thank Takashi Hosokawa and Masato Hagimoto for providing us with valuable comments.
+YN thanks Hiddo Algera for kindly sharing his results.
 This work made use of v2.3 of the Binary Population and Spectral Synthesis (BPASS) models as described in \citet{Byrne:2022} and \citet{Stanway:2018}.
 Numerical analyses were carried out on the analysis servers at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
+The Flatiron Institute is a division of the Simons Foundation.
 YN acknowledges funding from JSPS KAKENHI Grant Number 23KJ0728 and a JSR fellowship.
 AKI was supported by JSPS KAKENHI Grant Number 23H00131.